 - Ensure women journalists are provided mentors and guidance for career advancement.

-UN Women will ensure the following for Step it Up Media Compact partners:
+UN Women will ensure the following for Media Compact partners:

 - Listed as a partner on UN Women’s website and announcement through UN Women’s social media channels.

 - Content dissemination and amplification: UN Women will amplify content on gender equality and women’s rights written/produced by the media partners through its wide network of UN Women’s social media channels and via distribution to our 90 offices worldwide.